julien-arino/math-4370-7370/project-information.md

 ## Information about the project

-The final project is the most heavily weighted part of this course, worth 40% of your final mark.
+The final project is worth 40% of your final mark.
 It is therefore important to devote a substantial amount of time to it.

 ### Types of projects